WICG/view-transitions/cross-doc-explainer.md

 Authors need some point in an outgoing document to customize or skip the cross-document transition.

 The current proposed event at whatwg/html#9702 is `pageconceal`.
 This event is fired when a document is about to be unloaded due to a navigation, and contains the origin-accessible activation info for the next document.
-If this a navigation that triggers a view-transition due to a `@view-transition` rule, the event's `viewTransition` property would be a `ViewTransition` object (otherwise it will be null).
+If this navigation triggers a view-transition due to a `@view-transition` rule, the event's `viewTransition` property would be a `ViewTransition` object (otherwise it will be null).

 Note that this event is different from [`pagehide`](https://html.spec.whatwg.org/multipage/#event-pagehide) in the case where a view-transition is present.
 In that case, `pageconceal` would be fired before the document is hidden, deferring the activation the new document in favor of a final rendering update to capture the old state for the view-transition.